Master of Finance - Financial Economics in Energy and Environment (EEE)

-- A total of 36 credits are required for the Master of Finance (Investment Management) award.
+- A total of 36 credits are required for the Master of Finance (Financial Economics in Energy and Environment) award.

 - A Bachelor's degree from a recognized university, preferably with at least a second-class lower division honor, or equivalent; AND

 - A minimum score of 600 (Total, Verbal, and Quantitative Scores) in the Graduate Management Admissions Test (GMAT) OR a minimum score of 600 (or its equivalence under the revised General Test) in both Verbal Reasoning and Quantitative Reasoning in Graduate Record Examinations (GRE).

 If you are not a native speaker of English, and your Bachelor’s degree or equivalent qualification was awarded by an institution at which the medium of instruction is not English, you are expected to fulfill the University's minimum English language requirement for admission.

 Suitable candidates may be invited to attend admission interviews.